INFORMSJoC/2024.0984/README.md

 ## Note

 To ensure a fair comparison with existing literature, **we use default algorithm parameters without tuning the `in-out` Benders cut stabilization parameters**.
 Preliminary tests suggest that simple tuning of these parameters can yield significant performance improvements.

-## Support

-For support in using this software, submit an [issue](https://github.com/INFORMSJoC/2024.0984/issues/new).